 - Is it easily understood?

-- If necessary, adapt the document to the population your organization serves, rather than just translating it.
-This is called localization .
+- If necessary, adapt the document to the population your organization serves, rather than just translating it word for word.
+This is called localization.
+Localization adapts the translation to a specific country or region and takes into account the language’s standards as well as the culture surrounding that language.
 For example, a handout on healthy eating might be adapted to highlight common foods eaten by Vietnamese-speaking patients, rather than just translated into Vietnamese.

 WHAT IF OUR ORGANIZATION CAN’T AFFORD TRANSLATIONS?

 The translation thresholds above are “safe harbors,” meaning your organization can be sure it is in compliance in terms of its translation of written materials if it follows these requirements.
 However, if your organization can demonstrate that the cost of translating documents in accordance with the Title VI safe harbor requirements is “so financially burdensome as to defeat the legitimate objectives of [it’s] program,” the Office of Civil Rights will not consider your organization out of compliance for failing to meet these requirements.

 At Linguava, we have the highest number of qualified and certified interpreters in Oregon.
 If you are looking for high quality Onsite Interpretation, Scheduled Video Interpretation, Video Remote Interpretation, Over the Phone Interpretation, American Sign Language or Translation and Localization services and exceptional customer service, please contact our sales team at firstname.lastname@example.org to learn more.

 If you have a file ready to translate, get your file analysis and free quote here.